oa-333/elog/README.md

 the ELog system to redirect and adapt library log message to its own logging system.
 This can be done actually quite easily and with much flexibility.

-For more information, see examples below.
+For more information, see documentation below.

 ## Getting Started